-The AI Weather Quest, organised by the European Centre for Medium-Range Weather Forecasts (ECMWF), is an ambitious international competition designed to harness artificial intelligence (AI) and machine learning (ML) in advancing weather forecasting.
-It challenges participants to produce and submit sub-seasonal weather forecasts – covering the critical weeks between medium-range and seasonal predictions – using AI/ML models.
+The AI Weather Quest, organised by the European Centre for Medium-Range Weather Forecasts (ECMWF), is an ambitious international competition designed to harness artificial intelligence (AI) and machine learning (ML) in advancing sub-seasonal weather forecasting.

-The competition brings together participants from around the world to tackle one of meteorology’s most complex challenges: improving the accuracy and reliability of forecasts beyond traditional limits.
+The AI Weather Quest brings together participants from around the world to tackle one of meteorology’s most complex challenges: improving the accuracy and reliability of sub-seasonal forecasts beyond traditional limits.

-The AI Weather Quest serves as a unique platform to benchmark state-of-the-art AI/ML-based sub-seasonal predictions.
-It focuses on operational forecasting using real-time data, leverages open data for transparency and accessibility, and fosters equity between participants.
+The competition serves as a unique platform to benchmark state-of-the-art AI/ML-based sub-seasonal predictions in an operational-style setting, using real-time forecasts and open data and transparent overviews of model design to support accessibility, reproducibility and fair comparison between approaches.

 Sub-seasonal forecasting fills the gap between short and medium-range weather forecasts (up to 15 days) and long-term seasonal outlooks (2 to 6 months), focusing on predicting weather conditions in the critical weeks between.
 Traditional models, which use dynamical equations to predict the evolution of atmospheric processes, struggle at the sub-seasonal timescale, as their accuracy diminishes over time, and slower-changing environmental factors like sea surface temperatures provide limited insights.